I Cannot Sleep, Why Do I Think So Much

 All day John is busy, his desk, nor his cell phone stops ringing.
 He is in the middle of a very important project that if all goes well, could mean not only a bonus, but a promotion and raise.
 Before he knows it, it is 7 p.m.
 He skipped lunch hoping to leave earlier, but it just did not work out that way.

 When he gets home after his hour-long commute, the lights are off.
 Somewhere in the back of his mind he remembers there was a game scheduled for tonight.
 He looks at the note on the refrigerator as he makes himself a sandwich.
-He continues to think about the note while in the shower; he cannot remember the last conversation he had with his wife.
-She has been in bed each night by the time he has arrived home.
+He continues to think about the note while in the shower; he cannot remember the last conversation he had with his wife since she has been in bed each night by the time he arrives home.